 How Natural Burials Can Make a Difference to the Environment

-The natural, green burial method is also highly concerned with the health of industry workers.
+The natural burial method is also highly concerned with the health of industry workers.
 The embalming fluid required to traditionally preserve a body is partially composed of formaldehyde which is a known carcinogen.
 Formaldehyde has been found to pose serious health risks to those who have frequent exposure to the chemical.
 With green burial body preparation, workers use formaldehyde-free alternatives that have been approved by the Green Burial Council to protect the health of the worker.

 Are Natural Burials Legal?

-All of these matters will factor into the specific laws you will need to research for your burial.
-State laws generally have authority over the requirements of embalming and general areas where burials can take place (official cemetery vs. at home).
+All of these matters will factor into the specific laws you will need to research for your natural burial.
+State laws generally have authority over the requirements of embalming procedures and general areas where burials can take place (official cemetery vs. at home).
 You will need to look into local laws when deciding to do a home burial for further details.
 These will be available through city or county ordinances.

 How to Begin Planning a Green Funeral